What Is An Abortion?

 If you are under age eighteen, your state may require one or both of your parents to give permission: Here is a state-by-state listing of abortion parental consent and notification laws.

-What Is the Difference Between a Medical and Surgical Abortion?
+What Is the Difference Between The Abortion Pill and Surgical Abortion?

 It can take anywhere from a single day to four days after a woman takes the pills for the abortion to be complete.
 The length of time depends upon which medications are used (mifepristone generally takes less time than methotrexate).